panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 type: post
 ---

-Variables is a fundamental concept that any developer must know in order to use a specific programming language.
+Variables is a fundamental concept that any developer must know to program.

 In JavaScript the concept of variables works around 3 types of declaration statements: `const`, `let`, and `var`.